Skip to main content

 How to maintain good vision

 There are a few simple ways you can safeguard your vision for the future.
-A few small lifestyle changes can have a notable impact and significantly improve your way of life.
+Small lifestyle changes can have a notable impact and significantly improve your way of life.

 Protect your eyes from the sun

-It is essential that you wear an appropriate pair of sunglasses when exposed to bright sunlight as it can damage your eyes significantly.
-Exposure to UV rays over a long period can result in conditions like cataracts, macular degeneration and even tumours around the eyelids.
-At Glasses Direct, we have a variety of sunglasses tints that are suitable for different purposes.
-They all provide 100% UVA/B protection.
+Make sure you wear a pair of sunglasses when exposed to bright sunlight to avoid any damage to your sight.
+Overexposure to UV rays can result in eye conditions like cataracts, macular degeneration and even tumours around the eyelids.
+At Glasses Direct, we have various sun tints for different purposes, all with 100% UVA/B protection.
 Choose either dark tints, gradient tints, or polarised sunglasses.
-For added convenience, try our Transitions® lenses.
-These types of light intelligent lenses are dual-purpose and adapt to changing light conditions.
-They transform from clear glasses indoors to a trendy pair of sunglasses when you go outdoors!
-These light adaptive lenses also shield your eyes from the sun’s UV rays.
+For added convenience, try Transitions® lenses.
+These light intelligent lenses are dual-purpose and adapt to changing light.
+They transform from clear glasses indoors to a trendy pair of sunglasses when you go outside.
+They also shield your eyes from the sun’s UV rays, helping to maintain good eye health.

-If you’re looking for a standard pair of glasses with UV protection, we have a range of lens packages which you can upgrade to from our basic clear lenses.
-The Gold, Platinum and Diamond packages all have an anti-UV and anti-reflective coating.
-This means your standard pair of prescription glasses will shield your eyes from UV rays and will also minimise distracting reflections and glare.
-The sun’s light reflects off surfaces like water, sand and snow and so shielding your eyes from UV light is vital whatever time of year it is.
+If you’re looking for a standard pair of glasses with UV protection, we also have a range of lens packages which you can upgrade to from our basic clear lenses.
+The Gold, Platinum and Diamond packages all have an anti-UV and anti-reflective coating to protect your eyes all year round.

 Eat a healthy, balanced diet